Odor Control Strategies for Natural Bark Potty Pads: Tips & Tricks

 1. Dilute Properly: Pure essential oils are highly concentrated and can be irritating or even toxic to dogs if used incorrectly.
 To mitigate any risks, always dilute oils using a pet-safe carrier oil such as fractionated coconut oil or sweet almond oil, or blend a few drops into a water-based solution in a spray bottle.
 This lessens the intensity of the aroma while preserving its freshening qualities.
 Never apply these solutions directly to your dog or to their potty pad or bedding, as these areas come into frequent contact with sensitive skin and mucous membranes.
 Instead, focus on creating a light mist that evaporates quickly without leaving residue.

 2. Diffuse Strategically: Placement of your diffuser is just as important as the type of oil you use.
 An essential oil diffuser, when positioned thoughtfully, can disperse a light fragrance throughout the space without concentrating it in the area where your dog spends most of its time.
-The best approach is to situate the diffuser several feet away from the pad, preferably near a doorway or window, to allow for ventilation.
+The best approach is to place the diffuser several feet away from the pad, preferably near a doorway or window, to improve ventilation.
 Opt for a low-output or intermittent mist setting, as these minimize the chance of over-saturating the room with fragrance.

 5. Observe Pet Behavior: Regardless of how carefully you select and apply essential oils, your dog’s reaction should always guide your decisions.
 Dogs communicate discomfort in subtle ways, such as avoiding a particular corner, pacing, sniffing the air excessively, or pawing at their face.
 If you notice your pet suddenly avoiding the potty area, exhibiting signs of agitation, or sneezing repeatedly, it’s time to reassess.
 Remove any diffusers or scent sources immediately and air out the space by opening windows or using fans to restore a neutral environment.
-Monitor over several hours or days, particularly after introducing a new scent.
+Monitor for several hours or days, particularly after introducing a new scent.
 This vigilance helps ensure your dog’s well-being while giving you the chance to adjust your strategy as needed.

 Using essential oils mindfully enhances the atmosphere while maintaining the safety and comfort of your dog’s potty space.